blabbertabber/blabbertabber/docs/diarizer_comparison.md

 ---------------------------------------------
 ```

-### IBM Bluemix Watson Speech To Text (STT)
+### IBM Watson Speech To Text (STT)

-IBM came in at a very respectable **92.6% correct**.
-Plus it also offers much
+IBM transcription came in at a disappointing **43.95% correct**, but it should
-better transcription than CMU Sphinx.
+be noted that IBM diarization is limited to two speakers (for which it performs
+quite well, typically 90+% correct), but causes poor performance for meetings
+with three or more participants, meetings such as our benchmark ES2008a, which
+has four participants.

 IBM’s pricing is $0.75/hr.
 https://www.ibm.com/cloud/watson-speech-to-text/pricing.
 Half-to-quarter of the